fernandostc/v1-c1ws-workshop/content/40_Demo-Detection/_index.md

 ---
-title: "ZTSA Internet Access"
+title: "Detection Mode"
 chapter: false
 weight: 40
 pre: "<b>4. </b>"
 ---
-## Lab Preparation Guide
+## Demo Detection Mode
 ### Lab Architecture
 To simulate a real customer environment, we will use a pre-built CloudFormation template that will create the following resources all in the same Availibility Zone (AZ):